-No matter what the cause may be, you should always have a doctor check any melanonychia because it can sometimes be a sign of other health issues.
+No matter what the cause may be, you should always have a doctor check for melanonychia because it can sometimes be a sign of other health issues.
 Melanonychia is also called melanonychia striata or longitudinal melanonychia.

 There are two broad types of melanonychia:

 - Melanocytic activation.
 This is an increase in the production and deposits of melanin in your nail but not an increase in pigment cells.
 It can be triggered by trauma, nutritional deficiency, medication, and other causes.

 - Melanocytic hyperplasia.
 This is an increase in the number of pigment cells in your nail bed.
 This growth can be benign or malignant.